 A home warranty—different from homeowners insurance—covers specific items such as home systems (things like the HVAC system), washers and dryers, kitchen appliances, pool equipment, garbage disposals, and exposed electrical work.

-Homeowners insurance covers theft and damage to a home from perils like fire, wind, and lightning strikes.
+Homeowners insurance, on the other hand, covers theft and damage to a home from perils like fire, wind, and lightning strikes.

 While homeowners insurance is typically required by a mortgage company, home warranties are optional.